lennartj/nazgul_tools/poms/tools-parent/src/site/markdown/index.md

    project and included by dependency, but some plugin configuration is given directly in the Nazgul Tools: Parent POM.
 The Nazgul Tools: Parent POM is **not** intended to be included as parent directly in your development projects; use either of the POMs below instead.
+   Since release 6.0.1, the Nazgul Framework: Tools has targeted Java8 projects and bytecode implying that some code quality plugins which do not support Java8 have been removed (in particular the cobertura-maven-plugin, and the clirr-maven-plugin which do not support Java8 bytecode).

 2. **nazgul-tools-external-parent**: This is a POM intended as parent for projects which produce an artifact.
 Such projects typically have a POM whose packaging is JAR, WAR, EAR